 Essential Zones

-Construction Timeline and Process
+Construction Timeline & Process

-Phase 1: Pre-Construction (4-6 weeks)
+Phase 1: Pre-Construction (4-6 Weeks)

 Design finalization